-If you have completed an accredited course, you will be expected to have completed the necessary basic training.
+If you've completed an accredited course, you'll be expected to have completed the necessary basic training.

 For those who have not come via this route, gaining an understanding of media law and health and safety is normally considered an immediate training need.

 A substantial amount of training will be informal and 'on the job'.
-It is usual for trainee journalists to initially be assigned basic tasks such as working autocues and fetching tapes and gaining a general insight into the whole process, before they move into more specific and responsible roles.
+It's usual for trainee journalists to initially be assigned basic tasks such as working autocues and fetching tapes and gaining a general insight into the whole process, before they move into more specific and responsible roles.

 As budgets are stretched, multi-skilling is becoming more necessary.
 Many broadcast journalists find that they are now responsible for recording and editing their own footage.
 Acquiring knowledge and understanding of technical equipment and the relevant software is currently a key training need.
 Many employers will therefore require and support training in these areas.